dotherightthing/wpdtrt-exif/readme.txt

 2. The caption for ./images/screenshot-2.(png|jpg|jpeg|gif)

 == Changelog ==

+= 0.1.8 =
+* Update wpdtrt-plugin-boilerplate to 1.4.24
+* Prefer stable versions, but allow dev versions

 = 0.1.7 =
 * Move includes and attachment filter hooks into root file